altruisticDataAnalysis/lifeHacks/hammock.md

 ### Boots and Pack

-Hang boots and backpack at edges of hammock with mitten hooks or biners
+Hang boots and backpack at edges of hammock with mitten hooks or carabiners

 ### Gear Hammock